 Fourth Presbyterian Church continues to be a vital source of funding and support for Chicago Lights, including providing forty percent of our volunteers and covering a majority of our overhead costs.
 Because of this partnership, our team of professional staff and over 1,000 dedicated volunteers can continue to build brighter futures for youth and adults who need it most.

 Since the inception of Tutoring in 1964, Chicago Lights has served more than 50,000 people.
-Today, we annually serve more than 4,000 individuals living in under-resourced neighborhoods through mentoring, community services, academic support, career development, and arts education.
+Today, we annually serve more than 4,000 individuals living in under-resourced neighborhoods through mentoring, supportive services, academic enrichment, career development, and arts education.

 Students stay engaged each summer through six weeks of academic, arts, and enrichment programming.

 Of our students improved or maintained their language arts skills.

 Of our students improved or maintained their math skills.